desireloft/SheetMetal_Processor_Housing/README.md

 The processor housing is a sheet metal enclosure designed for a desktop computer CPU, ensuring structural integrity, thermal management, and component alignment.
 The project highlights proficiency in:

-- Sheet metal design (bends, cutouts, and tolerances).
+- Sheet metal design (bends and cutouts).
 - Assembly modeling with precise mating.
-- Technical drawing creation with GD&T (Geometric Dimensioning and Tolerancing).
+- Technical drawing creation.
 - BOM generation for manufacturing.
 - Exporting interoperable STEP files for collaboration.